sebbekarlsson/NINAGE-Engine/README.md

 > This will install the engine into your system / computer.

-### Compiling the testgame
+### Compiling the testapp
-> To compile the testgame, make sure you have installed the engine first,
+> To compile the testapp, make sure you have installed the engine first,
 > following the steps above.

-> Run these commands to compile and start the testgame:
+> Run these commands to compile and start the testapp:

-        cd testgame
+        cd testapp
         make
-        ./game.out
+        ./app.out

-> The game should be up and running.
+> The app should be up and running.